WE ARE NOMURA

 Public-Private Partnership Businesses that Achieve Both Profit and Public Interest—Towards Realization of a Sustainable Business Model

-Akinori Ogasawara is involved in the development of public-private partnership projects at the Business Produce Headquarters.
-In addition to planning, concept design, planning, and production, we have also taken on business operations, and have boldly worked on building unprecedented business schemes.
-Looking back on the major projects he has worked on so far, he talks about his thoughts on public-private partnership projects.
+Akinori Ogasawara is involved in the development of public-private partnership projects at the Business Production Headquarters.
+He is responsible for not only concept design, design, engineering, and production, but also business operations, and has boldly worked to create unprecedented business schemes.
+Looking back on the main projects he has worked on so far, he talks about his passion for public-private partnership projects.

 Participated in PFI business as the first representative company.
 Urban development with public-private unity aimed at public-private partnership